blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/005-register-pool.md

 ***

-## Step 9 - Update your `dingo.yaml` with the new KES key, VRF key and operation certificate
+## Step 9 - Update your `dingo.yaml` with the new KES key, VRF key, and operation certificate

 ⚠️ On Block Producer